 Enter Vinegar of the Four Thieves into our lives…

-Years ago, with scary threats of mosquitoes (Lyme’s Disease, West Nile virus) in the news, I spent some time reading about mosquito repellents.
+Years ago, with scary threats of mosquitoes (Lyme’s Disease, West Nile virus) in the news, I spent some time reading about mosquito and tick repellents.
 We wanted something that didn’t contain toxic chemicals, namely problematic DEET, and of course, one that would work.
 We lived on a farm where there were a lot of lakes and wetlands.
 I came upon an article written by Shoshanna Easling.
 I felt she had the right idea.

 “The last great plague of 1664-1665 covered all of Europe, Turkey, India, and into China.
 It is estimated that at least one-half of the population of those areas died.
 The people knew the disease was somehow related to the rats and mice, because as the rodents died off, so did the people.